sotayamashita/presigner/README.md

 [![Dependency Status](https://gemnasium.com/sotayamashita/presigner.svg)](https://gemnasium.com/sotayamashita/presigner)

 CLI allows you to create presigned URLs for S3.
+It use version 2 of AWS SDK for Ruby.

 ## Installation